microsoft/rats/rats-pipelines/docs/.drafts/lolo.md

 - opening the footprint of the session to include the definition of the pipeline has benefits
   - the dag can receive a unique key (the session)
   - the dag can still be derived by a static config, but that is an implementation detail
-- does the definnition of the pipeline go into frames?
+- does the definition of the pipeline go into frames?
 I think so
   - this would allow us to portpone the decision of if we support running multiple pipelines in one session
   - we can also postpone deciding how or if we support dynamic pipelines